The Only Constant is Change

 These were the changes we wanted to make that were lower on our priority list.
 They were also the small finishing tasks from another project.
 For example, the kitchen was finished in early August 2016.
 We waited to paint the trim around the window until the new windows were installed.
 Well, the windows were installed in mid-August and the trim is still not painted.
 It has been filled, sanded and primed, but not finished.
 It is a Day 2 item.
 Not high enough on the radar to finish.

-As we were readying ourselves to get some of these items completed, our plans changed.
+As we were preparing to get some of these items completed, our plans changed.

 Andy has not been the happiest camper in his job for the last couple of years.
 He thought he could stick it out for another 2 years and retire at age 62.
 At that time, we anticipated we would take off in our RV for several months at a time and travel the country.
 We also planned to have the house paid off when he left work.

 If he had continued to work at the VA, my plan this fall was to start looking for a full-time job in the Kansas City area.
-I had wanted to take this year off.
-And I did, with the exception of the part-time job I had over the summer.
-I will have to come up with a new plan for me. 🙂
+I wanted to take this year off.
+And I did, except for the part-time job I had over the summer.
+I will have to come up with a new plan for myself. 🙂

-The last several weeks we have been getting the house ready for our departure.
-We had several projects that had to be done first and those are now completed.
+For the last several weeks, we’ve been getting the house ready for our departure.
+We had several projects that had to be done first, and those are now completed.
 We have just a few things left to do around the house.
 Sully, our name for our Grand Design Solitude, has been undergoing a few changes as we get ready to leave.
-In addition to the desk installed in our post RV Renovation – Slide Out Desk, we are making it ready to live in by removing the ‘weekend at the lake’ items and replacing them with stuff we will use on a daily basis.
+In addition to the desk installed in our post RV Renovation – Slide Out Desk, we are making it ready to live in by removing the ‘weekend at the lake’ items and replacing them with stuff we will use daily.

 1 thought on “The Only Constant is Change”